-As a contractor, the relief is available when your company has ceased trading and you dispose of your shares as part of your company’s closure.
-In turn, tax relief can be claimed and the ER will reduce the amount of Capital Gains Tax (CGT) that you will pay as part of the final pay-out from your company.
+As a limited company contractor, you may be able to claim Entrepreneur’s Relief when your personal company has ceased trading, and you dispose of your shares as part of your company’s closure.
+In turn, tax relief can be claimed, and the Entrepreneur Tax Relief will reduce the amount of Capital Gains Tax (CGT) that you will pay as part of the final payout from your company.

-Please note, after a recent change, Entrepreneur’s Relief is now called Business Asset Disposal Relief (BADR).
+After a recent change, Entrepreneur Relief (UK) is now called Business Asset Disposal Relief (BADR).

-As a contractor, once you have decided to close your personal company, the next steps to take are:
+As a limited company contractor, once you have decided to close your personal company, the following steps to take are:

-- Ask your accountant to prepare and finalise the company’s final set of accounts, up to the date that it stopped trading
+- Ask your accountant to prepare and finalise the company’s final set of accounts up to the date it stopped trading.

-- File the final set of accounts and a company tax return with HM Revenue & Customs (HMRC)
+- File the final accounts and a company tax return with HM Revenue & Customs (HMRC).

 We now turn to the balance that remains in the business.
-On some or even many occasions, this might be a large amount of cash.
-The remaining balance is payable to the shareholders in their respective share ratios
+This might be a large amount of cash on some or even many occasions.
+The remaining balance is payable to the shareholders in their respective share ratios.

 How the final balance can be paid